norahellstadius/Interpretable_Models/README.md

 # Interpretable Models
+Author: Nora Hallqvist

+## Description
-This repository contains code for several interpretable models:
+Welcome to the repository housing code for several interpretable models:

 1. **SIRUS**
 2. **L0 Rulefit**
 3. **Simply Rules**

-## Model Descriptions
+To better understand these models and their workings, I recommend delving into [this resource](https://christophm.github.io/interpretable-ml-book/rulefit.html) for comprehensive insights into rule-based models.

 ### 1. SIRUS

 - **Important Parameters**: